Get the Best NJ Home Loan

 Glossary Of Mortgage Terms

-If you are in the process of securing a New Jersey home loan or a New York home loan, you may hear a few words or terms that need defining.
-Following is a list of commonly-used words and terms you may encounter while shopping for the best New York mortgage or the best New Jersey mortgage.
+If you are in the process of securing a New Jersey home loan, you may hear a few words or terms that need defining.
+Following is a list of commonly-used words and terms you may encounter while shopping for the best New Jersey mortgage.
 The more you know about mortgages, the easier the process will be.

 Adjustable-Rate Mortgage (ARM): Also known as a variable-rate loan, usually offers a lower initial rate than fixed-rate loans.
 The interest rate can change at specified time periods based on changes in an interest rate index that reflects current finance market conditions, such as the LIBOR index or the Treasury index.
 The ARM promissory note states maximum and minimum rates.
 When the interest rate on an ARM increases, the monthly payments will increase and when the interest rate on an ARM decreases, the monthly payments will be lower.